jefeish/copilot-fundamentals-training/README.md

 ---

+## :warning: TO RUN THE TOUR 'MANUALLY', PLEASE REFER TO [COPILOT-OPERATIONS.MD](./copilot-operations.md)

+---

 ## Start the tour ...

 Here is a screenshot of what the CodeTour extension looks like in the IDE (VS-Code).